jaegdi/cluster-resources/README.md

 # View Node Resources of Openshift / Kubernets Cluster
-This programm generates a table with all nodes of the cluster
+This programm generates a table with all nodes of the cluster and the facts about CPU and RAM.

 For each node the resources for